-This type is what we typically call as e-retail marketplace, where people buy and sell products.
-The platform brings together all types of sellers into a one-stop shop that is convenient for consumers to not only check prices for the best deals, but do so all under one electronic roof.
+This type is what we typically call as an ecommerce marketplace, where people buy and sell products.
+The platform brings together all types of sellers into a one-stop-shop that is convenient for consumers to not only check prices for the best deals but do so all under one electronic roof.
 Also, with features like auction and fixed price sale, the seller lists a product and sets a deadline; buyer with the highest bid gets the item.

 Usually, this type of marketplace is owned by an operator who enables third-party sellers to sell products alongside the marketplace owner's regular offerings.
 Examples include Amazon, Flipkart, eBay, etc. Here, the vendor business model plays a major role that determines the profit for marketplace owners.
 Hence, it is wise to choose the right multi-vendor software that has a flexible model and suits your requirements.

 The online marketplace is no longer restricted to just selling products.
 You can even cater to the service industry.
 For a startup business that wants to launch a marketplace with minimal input, it is good to offer different services that people search for.

 In a services marketplace, the discovery of services forms the basis of its offering to customers and opportunities for paid work form the basis of its offering to freelancers.
 Platforms like Fiverr, Upwork are freelance services marketplaces.